Luix-Sparta/tech258_cicd/cicd.md

 These 2 jobs are the CI section for the CICD Pipeline.
 Ensuring the Dev branch as a working build and then merging that working build with the main branch.

 #### Job 1 - name-ci
-This job will test NPM on the dev branch.
+This diagram shows the process of taking the Dev branch and testing the app.

 ![img.png](cicd_images/job1_diagram.png)